isamuella/CampusTalk/README.md

 1. **Limited API Usage**: Made sure not to overuse external services by saving common translations
 2. **Browser Differences**: Tested the website on different browsers to ensure it works everywhere
-3. **Mobile Friendly Design**: Made sure the website looks good on phones and tablets
+3. **Mobile-Friendly Design**: Made sure the website looks good on phones and tablets
-4. **Working Offline**: Added basic functionality that works even without internet connection
+4. **Working Offline**: Added basic functionality that works even without an internet connection

 ## Acknowledgments
 CampusTalk was inspired by the challenges faced by international students in adapting to new environments.
 Special thanks to the African Leadership University community for inspiring this project and providing valuable feedback.